Barbados: Sovereign default and restructuring

-By May 2018, Barbados's outstanding debt climbed to US$7.5 billion, more than 1.7 times the country's GDP.
+By May 2018, Barbados's outstanding debt had climbed to US$7.5 billion, more than 1.7 times the country's GDP.
 In June 2018 the government defaulted on its sovereign debt when it failed to make a coupon on Eurobonds maturing in 2035.
 Outstanding bond debt of Barbados reached US$4.4 billion.

-In October 2019, Barbados concluded restructuring negotiations with a creditor group including investments funds Eaton Vance Management, Greylock Capital Management, Teachers Advisors and Guyana Bank for Trade and Industry.
+In October 2019, Barbados concluded restructuring negotiations with a creditor group including investments funds Eaton Vance Management, Greylock Capital Management, Teachers Advisors, and Guyana Bank for Trade and Industry.
 Creditors will exchange existing bonds for a new debt series maturing in 2029.
-The new bonds involve a principal "haircut" of approximately 26% and include a clause allowing for deferment of principal and capitalization of interest in the event of a natural disaster.
+The new bonds involve a principal "haircut" of approximately 26% and include a clause allowing for deferment of principal and capitalisation of interest in the event of a natural disaster.

 Health

 The main hospital on the island is the Queen Elizabeth Hospital; however, Barbados has eight polyclinics across five parishes.
-There are also well-known medical care centres in Barbados such as Bayview Hospital, Sandy Crest Medical Centre and FMH Emergency Medical Clinic.
+There are also well-known medical care centres in Barbados such as Bayview Hospital, Sandy Crest Medical Centre and FMH Emergency Medical Clinic, and Urgent Care.